henkoch/cs2_server/Documentation/DesignStatisticsServer.md

 * container on docker host
 * container in k8s cluster

-### filebeat installation selection
+### providing the game statistics html generator

-* Selected: repo installation
+* Selected: cron method
 * Reasons
-  * I think it has less CPU impact compared to docker installation
-  * it is easier do describe and understand.
+  * ease of installation
+    * just need to add an entry to the crontab

-Points to concider when selecting the filebeat installation method
+Points to concider when selecting the method for running the game statistics html

-* CPU load
+* Ease of installation
 * maintainability
-  * ease of understanding the installation
-* security?

-#### filebeat installation design option repo installation
+#### game statistics generator via cron

 * Description
 * OptionEvaluation A
   * Description:
   * Rating

-#### filebeat installation design option docker installation
+#### game statistics generator via systemctl

+* Description
+* OptionEvaluation A
+  * Description:
+  * Rating

+#### game statistics generator via container

 * Description
 * OptionEvaluation A
   * Description:
   * Rating